BASEforHANK/HANK_BusinessCycleAndInequality/docs/src/index.md

 #    Instead of pushing the current directory to `LOAD_PATH` at runtime, one can also move the folder `HANKEstim` to
 #    the place where packages are stored in the local Julia environment.
 ```

-This loads the HANKEstim module that is defined in `HANKEstim.jl`. `HANKEstim.jl` is the key module file as it loads in the code base, sets up structures, and exports a number of functions and macros.
+`HANKEstim.jl` is the key module file as it loads in the code base, sets up structures, and exports a number of functions and macros.

 The provided `script.jl` then shows how a typical estimation proceeds in three main steps.
 First, we solve the steady state of the model, and reduce the dimensionality of the state space [^BL].
 Secondly, we compute the linearized dynamics of the model around the steady state.
 Thirdly, we construct the likelihood of the model parameters given data, and use Bayesian methods to estimate them.
 More details on the three steps are provided in the menu on the left. `script.jl` also provides an example on how to plot some impulse response functions from the model.

 ### Setting up your model

-To define the aggregate part of the model, include the aggregate model block in `3_Model\input_aggregate_model.jl`.
+To define the aggregate part of the model, include the aggregate model block in `1_Model\input_aggregate_model.jl`.
 The model variables are divided into *states* (distribution, productivity, ...) and
 *controls* (consumption policy or marginal utilities, prices, aggregate capital stock, ...).
 The aggregate variables (i.e. excluding the distribution and marginal utilities) are defined
- in `3_Model\include_aggregate_names` and their steady states in `3_Model\input_aggregate_steady_state`.
-Include model parameters in `struct ModelParameters` in `3_Model\Parameters.jl`.
+ in `1_Model\include_aggregate_names` and their steady states in `1_Model\input_aggregate_steady_state`.
+Include model parameters in `struct ModelParameters` in `1_Model\Parameters.jl`.

 The file `Parameters.jl` contains three structures to provide model parameters, numerical parameters, and estimation settings.
 In additon, it contains two macros that automatically create structures that contain the model variables.